CodeWizard100/CodeWizardOS/README.md

 `make`

+Process to install depedencies you can find here:

 ### Github Actions

 To build this project using github actions you need first download this repository and publish it as private or public repository using following command: